Zhong-Lab-UCSD/iMARGI-Docker/docs/source/technical_note.md

 ## Solve `bwa index` Failure Problem

 As we created iMARGI-Docker on Linux system, so it works perfectly on Linux system.
-Generally, it should also work perfectly on Windows and MacOS.
+Generally, it should also work perfectly on Windows and macOS.
 However, in our test, we found one critical problem which will cause `baw index` failure.
 Here we explain the problem and give a solution to this problem.

+_First of all, you need to check you memory.
+Your computer needs 16 GB memory.
+If you are using Docker on Windows or macOS, you also need to set the Docker memory limit to more than 8 GB.
+If you are sure that the memory is enough, then try the following solution._

 - **Description**: When you use `imargi_wrapper.sh` without `-i` option, the script will generate bwa index files automatically.
-But it will fail when you run it on Windows or MacOS.
+But it might fail when you run it on Windows or macOS.

-- **Cause**: Different operating systems have different file system formats, such as NTFS in Windows, APFS in MacOS and ext4 in Linux.
+- **Cause**: Different operating systems have different file system formats, such as NTFS in Windows, APFS in macOS and ext4 in Linux.
 When we use `-v` option to mount host directory to Docker container, it's a kind of map between different file system.
 Most of time, there isn't any problem.
 However, some tools cannot handle this kind of hybrid situation, such as `fsync`, which is utilized by `bwa index` when building large genome index.
-So `bwa index` fails on Windows and MacOS.
+So `bwa index` fails on Windows and macOS.

-- **Solution**: Only Windows and MacOS users need the solution.
+- **Solution**: Only Windows and macOS users need the solution.
 The simplest way is use pre-built bwa index files or build without Docker.
 We provide human hg38 bwa index files on our server ([link to download](https://sysbio.ucsd.edu/imargi_pipeline/bwa_index.tar.gz)).
   A technical solution to the problem is to build bwa index files in a Docker volume instead of